-Lord Ganapathi is believed to be present in as many as 32 different forms and Bhakta Ganapathi is regarded as the 3rd among them.
-‘Bhakti’ is devotion and ‘Bhakta’ is a devotee.
-This form of Ganapathi is a compassionate Lord and he is so kind to his Bhaktas, that he himself came to be known as Bhakta Ganapathi, the devotees’ Ganesha.
+Bhakta Ganapati is regarded as the 3rd among the 32 different forms of Ganapati.
+‘Bhakti’ is devotion, and ‘Bhakta’ is a devotee.
+This form of Ganapati is a compassionate Lord, and he is so kind to his Bhaktas, that he came to be known as Bhakta Ganapati, the devotees’ Ganesha.
 His benevolence shows in his appearance too, as he looks cool, calm and pleasant.
-He is fair and white, and is shining like a full Moon in the harvest season.
+He is fair and white and is shining like a full Moon in the harvest season.
 He has four arms, but none of them carry any weapons.
-Instead, they hold in them, a mango fruit, a banana, a coconut and a sweet or a kheer, the sweet payasam made of jaggery.
+Instead, they hold in them, a mango fruit, a banana, a coconut and a sweet or a kheer, the sweet payasam (milk pudding) made of jaggery (cane sugar).

-People worship Bhakta Ganapathi with added fervor on special occasions like Vinayaka Chaturthi, Sankashti Chaturthi etc. This form of Ganesha can be seen as a painting in the Lord Ganapathi Temple in the Kerala capital Thiruvananthapuram and as a sculpture in some temples in Mysore region, where all the 32 Ganapathi forms are on display.
-Bhakta Ganapathi can also be worshipped in an idol form in the Theertha Pureeswarar temple, also known as the Arathurai Nathar temple situated near Pennadam, in Tamil Nadu.
+This form of Ganesha can be seen as a painting in the Lord Ganapati Temple in the Kerala capital Thiruvananthapuram and as a sculpture in some temples in Mysore region, where all the 32 Ganapati forms are on display.
+Bhakta Ganapati can also be worshipped in an idol form in the Theertha Pureeswarar temple, also known as the Arathurai Nathar temple situated near Pennadam, in Tamil Nadu.

-The Mantra, which reads as under in Sanskrit, offers worship to this ‘Lord of his devotees’, describes the Ganapathi’s form, and prays for his grace and blessings.
+The mantra, which reads as under in Sanskrit, offers worship to this ‘Lord of his devotees’, describes the Ganapati’s form, and prays for his grace and blessings.

 The sacred scriptures prescribe fire ceremony, Abishekam (hydration ceremony), Pooja/Archana (Light and Sound ceremony), Yantra and Mantra (special sounds) as the ways to offer your prayer to the divine.
 Out of these, fire ceremony is the most evolved spiritual technology on earth to connect with the divine beings.
 Participate in the remedial services to clear your karma and receive the blessings.